Sorry, Jesus, but ancient Greek myths were the true inspiration behind the Old and New Testament Bible stories.

 Venus and Cupid are the targets of this Biblical story.

-The simplest way to eliminate the twelve Gods of Olympus was to replace them.
+The simplest way to eliminate the twelve Gods of Olympus from the minds of people was to replace them.

 Twelve average men, the twelve Apostles (disciples of Christ), would do the trick.